SolaceProducts/event-management-agent/README.md

 ## Running a Discovery scan and file export using the CLI

 A discovery scan and file export can be run in a single command from a terminal using either the Event Management Agent jar file or a docker container.
-See [Generating the Event Management Agent connection file](#generating-the-event-management-agent-connection-file) for instructions on how to generate a connection file and set up password environment variables.
+Use the `Upload Scan File` mode when [creating the Event Management agent in Event Portal](https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file) and download the standalone connection file.
+Set the resource passwords as environment variables that match the variables set in the connection file.

 ### Discovery scan and file export from CLI using jar